pulumi/terraform-provider-azurerm/website/docs/r/healthcare_service.html.markdown

 ~> **Please Note**: Not all locations support this resource.
 Some are `West US 2`, `North Central US`, and `UK West`.

 * `access_policy_ids` - (Optional) A set of Azure object id's that are allowed to access the Service.
-If not configured, the default value is the object id of the service principal or user that is running Terraform.
+If not configured, the default value is the object id of the service principal or user that is running this provider.
 * `authentication_configuration` - (Optional) An `authentication_configuration` block as defined below.
 * `cosmosdb_throughput` - (Optional) The provisioned throughput for the backing database.
 Range of `400`-`1000`.
 Defaults to `400`.
 * `cors_configuration` - (Optional) A `cors_configuration` block as defined below.